 That ended all prospects for the Rainbow, as Republic’s hopes for its RC-2 commercial version were long gone.
 Pan American had made a tentative order for six, with a provision for an additional 12, while American Airlines had signed a letter of intent for 20 aircraft.
 But a changing business climate and high unit costs led to the cancellation of those orders in early 1947.

 The Rainbow’s unparalleled beauty had been matched by its outstanding performance, but neither element could overcome the hard fate of its timing.
 Yet in another twist of fate, timing salvaged Republic’s fortunes, as the advent of the Korean War meant huge contracts for its new fighters, the P/F-84s and their successors.
 Still, it would have been nice if fate had allowed the RC-2 Rainbow to succeed, and perhaps be replaced by a jet-powered RC-4 pot of gold.

-Contributing editor Walter J. Boyne is the author of more than 50 books on aviation.
-For further reading, he recommends Mike Machat’s World’s Fastest Four-Engine Piston-Powered Aircraft: Story of the Republic XR-12 Rainbow, which he reviews on P. 61 in this issue.
+Walter J. Boyne is the author of more than 50 books on aviation.
+Further reading: Mike Machat’s World’s Fastest Four-Engine Piston-Powered Aircraft: Story of the Republic XR-12 Rainbow.

 Originally published in the March 2012 issue of Aviation History.
 To subscribe, click here.

 To build your own replica of the sleek XF-12 Rainbow, click here.